Zumh/zumh.github.io/content/experience/softwareEngineer.md

 ---
 date: '2025-03-06T14:30:23-05:00' # date in which the content is created - defaults to "today"
-title: 'SoftwareEngineer'
+title: 'IT Support'
 draft: false # set to "true" if you want to hide the content
-jobTitle: "" # job description/title.
-Fill-in
+jobTitle: "IT Support"
-company: "" # name of the company you worked for.
-Fill-in
+company: "Kitchener Chin Baptist Church"
-location: "" # place/city/country for the experience.
-Fill-in.
+location: "Kitchener Ontario, Canada"
-duration: "" # from-to, for example "2022-2024".
-Fill-in.
+duration: "2008-2014"
 ## For the content, you can use a title and a job description.
 ## For example:
 # ### Fixing the world, one byte at a time